LoyolaChicagoBooks/introcs-csharp/_sources/appendix/cmdline.txt

    Windows only:
    The cd command does not work the way you are likely to think about it on a Windows system with more than one drive (like C: and flash drive E: that you have plugged in).
-Windows remembers a separate current directory for each separate drive.
-It also *separately* remembers a *current drive*.
+Windows remembers a *separate* current directory for each *separate* drive.
+It also *independently* remembers a *current drive*.
-   *You do not change the current drive with the cd command.*
+   You do *not change the current drive* with the cd command.
    The command to change the current drive is just the name of the drive with a colon after it.
 For example the command